 Question 3 looked at the respondents grading their concerns for each AV level.
 The responses identified that concerns increased as the level of vehicle automation increased.
 Fear that the technology might malfunction was the biggest concern across all AV levels.
 For Levels 3 and 4, the second biggest concern was the possibility that drivers might become over-reliant on the technology.
-Respondents were also asked about two negative implications that were related only to Levels.

-The research recognises that the developers have some way to go to convince the US public regarding safety and reliability however it also showed that people do actually believe that the technology has the potential to substantially road crashes and the subsequent injuries and death that follow and make the roads much safer.
+The research recognises that the developers have some way to go to convince the US public regarding safety and reliability however it also showed that people do actually believe that the technology has the potential to substantially reduce road crashes and the subsequent injuries and death that follow and make the roads much safer.